GSS-Cogs/idpd-api-poc/README.md

 ### Testing

-The unit tests are made with pytest and to run the tests use command: `pipenv run pytest` thiss will run the `test_dataset.py` file and run all tests in it.
+The unit tests are made with pytest and to run the tests use command: `pipenv run pytest`.